 1. Initial Contact

-Where residents of the local authority area request advice by letter, telephone or in person in relation to a non-agency adoption, the matter should be referred to the Adoption Service and a Referral Form should be completed and the enquirer should be offered general information.
+Where residents of the local authority area request advice by letter, telephone or in person in relation to a non-agency adoption, the matter should be referred to the Initial Response Team and a Referral Form should be completed and the enquirer should be offered general information.
 This may be by telephone or an office interview may be arranged.